-During your time in the property, have you carried out a structural alteration, additions or extensions(for example, provision of an extra bath\shower room, toilet, or bedroom)?
-No Please describe the changes you made N/A a(ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: N/A b(i) Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-Yes b(ii) Were the replacements the same shape and type as the ones your replaced?
-Yes b(iii) Did the work involve any changes to the window or door openings?
-No b(iiii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed) Like for like.
-November 2021 a(i) Is there a central heating system in your property?
-Yes (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and bathroom). a(ii) What kind of central heating is there?
-(Example: gas-fired, solid fuel, electric storage heating, gas warm air).
-Oil a(iii) When was your central heating system system or partial heating system installed?
-2009 a(iiii) Do you have a maintenance contract for the central heating system?
-No Please give details of the company with which you have a maintenance contract?
-N/A a(iiiii) When was your maintenance agreement last renewed? please provide month and year N/A Q8: Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-No Q9: Issues that may have affected your property a(i) Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-No is the damage the subject of any outstanding insurance claim?
-N/A b(i) Are you aware of the existence of asbestos in your property No Please give Details?
-N/A
+5. Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
+Yes / No 6.
+Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+If you have answered yes, please describe below the changes which you have made: Yes / No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor as a possible for the purchaser.
+Yes / Ne b. documents and your solicitor or estate agent will arrange to obtain them: Have you had replacement windows, doors, patio doors or double glazing installed in your property?
+Yes / No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
+Yes / No (ii) Did this work involve any changes to the window or door openings?
+Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (w dates when the work was completed): vith approximate Please give any guarantees which you received for this work to your solicitor or e state agent.

+7. Central heating a.
+Is there a central heating system in your property?
+(Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
+If you have answered yes / partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
+Oil fired wet system.
+If you have answered yes, please answer the three questions below: Yes / No / Partial b.
+When was your central heating system or partial central heating system installed?
+Unknown, estimate 2000 C. Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: ¥es / No d.
+When was your maintenance agreement last renewed?
+(Please provide the month and year).
+8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Yes / No 9.
+Issues that may have affected your property a.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
+Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Yes / No b.
+Are you aware of the existence of asbestos in your property?
+If you have answered yes, please give details: Yes / No